jtbrower/WinUI/src/README.md

 using the debugger.

 # TODO
+* NAMESPACES, a recent refactor left a mismatch between namespaces and assembly/folder names and Analyzers are not catching this.
+CodeRush can't fix it either.'
 * Change Cursor on DragMove operation
 * When you set the Window transparency all of the Window content becomes transparent too.
 I need to figure out how to handle this.
 * Modify Window and related Views/View Models to make it mimic an Adorner